 A culminating project consisting of a portfolio, resume, and job search element, and a culminating fabrication project under the direction of staff.

-Prerequisite(s): WLD 213, WLD 230, WLD 257, and WLD 262, all with a C- or higher, or Instructor permission.
-Completion Of or Concurrent Enrollment In: WLD 271 with a C- or higher; or concurrent enrollment in WLD 271; or Instructor permission.
+WLD 213, WLD 230, WLD 257, and WLD 262, all with a C- or higher, or Instructor permission.

+WLD 271 with a C- or higher; or concurrent enrollment in WLD 271; or Instructor permission.